 KRS strives to fill vacant positions with well-qualified and diverse individuals.
 Vacancy postings clearly state the educational requirements consistent with the national CRC educational standard.
 Recruiting individuals who already meet the qualification standards has been a challenge, and numerous new hires must complete additional educational requirements.

-For example, since December 2011, KRS has hired eight new counselors, all of whom will require additional graduate level classes in order to meet the CSPD standards.
+A total of 28 of the 76 currently employed counselors, or 37%, require additional graduate level classes in order to meet the CSPD standards.